How do I get my franchisee to move through adolescence into maturity?

 Franchisors are equally at fault because they have often used the child myth to their advantage.
 Children are easier to control and mold.
 But, when problems in the relationship begin, it is not because franchisees are entering adolescence that inflames the situation; it is because they didn't understand that franchisees should never have been treated as children to begin with.

 Franchisees are simply inexperienced adults.
 Sometimes they are encouraged or allowed to act like children because it makes the sale easier to consummate.
 Often they are encouraged to be like children because it is easier to manage the relationship.

 It is little mystery why some franchise systems have few franchisee relationship problems even when the retailing experience is not perfect.
 In these systems, franchisees are challenged to do their job from the beginning.
 While they are supported along the way, it is demanded of them that they do proper due diligence by researching the marketplace, discussing the opportunity with other franchisees, engaging professional advisors to assist them, and clearly understanding the relationship they are about to enter.

 They are required to educate themselves on the amount of capital they will need to succeed.
-They are expected to understand the type of location required, and to work long and hard to find the perfect location that meets the system's requirements.
+They are expected to understand the type of location required and to work long and hard to find the perfect location that meets the system's requirements.

 They are not allowed to be passive to their investment, unless they have the resources required to hire, train, and support management who can operate the business for them.
-And they are held to the letter and spirit of the system's quality and consistency standards, or are exited from the system in order to protect the other franchisees that would be damaged if they don't.
+And they are held to the letter and spirit of the system's quality and consistency standards, or are exited from the system in order to protect the other franchisees who would be damaged if they don't.

 Franchising is not a relationship between parent and children - no matter how long the myth has been quoted.
 It is a relationship between businesspeople - one who should be experienced and supportive, and one who over time will become experienced.
 It is as simple as that.